ndarin/Automation_Projects/README.md

 car_sales.json - Contains data on car sales.

-Project 4 - Automating Uploading Catalog Info
+Project 4 - Automating Uploading Catalog Info.
 This project combines all automation tasks from projects 1-3 in a single task.

 changeImage.py - This script will open, resize and convert image files to jpeg and save the files to a different directory.